-Aş gricultural Opportunities - Proposed Actions Timeline Agency 1.
+Ag gricultural Opportunities - Proposed Actions Timeline Agency 1.
 Seek grant funding opportunities to support educational, marketing and outreach campaigns related to Penfield's agricultural heritage and current industry.
 Short-term GVRMA, NYSAM 2.
 Communicate regularly with property owners and farmers to identify issues and needs that the Town may be able to address locally or work with state and federal partners to advocate Penfield's local needs.
 Ongoing 3.
 Work with the Penfield Business Chamber (PBC) to identify opportunities agriculture-focused events and activities.
-Short-term PBC 4.
+Short-term РВС 4.
 Explore the creation of Town-sponsored farmers market events and create incentives to encourage Penfield-based vendors and agricultural goods.
 Mid-term GVRMA, NYSAM 5.
 Research, and implement where feasible, renewable energy production deemed appropriate for use and application on agricultural lands.
 Mid-term NYSERDA, NYSAM 6.
 Continue to ensure that Town policies, practices and standards that support agricultural uses, including agri-tourism are implemented and followed.
 Ongoing NYSAM 7.
 Review, and modify as needed, the limitations imposed on lands where development rights were purchased by the Town to identify modifications that may be needed if farming activity ceases in the future.
 Mid-Term Town Attorney, NYSAM 8.
 Identify regional and state resources and efforts related to agricultural preservation and share with Penfield's farmland owners and operators.
 Ongoing NYSAM, American Farm Bureau

-N atural Resources - Proposed Actions Timeline Agency 1.
+Na atural Resources - Proposed Actions Timeline Agency 1.
 Update EPOD mapping and regulations to ensure they accurately reflect existing conditions and provide effective management practices.
 Ongoing NYSDEC, USACE USFWS 2.
 Educate appropriate Town staff on identification of violations of EPOD regulations.
 Ongoing 3.
 Educate residents and property owners on maintaining watercourses and the process for stream cleaning.
 Ongoing 4.
 Develop educational opportunities for residents to learn good stewardship practices for wetlands on their properties.
 Short-Term NYSDEC 5.
 Investigate future participation in the FEMA Community Rating System (CRS) program and explore Town policies and/or code updates to incorporate CRS principles.
 Mid-Term FEMA, NYSDEC 6.
 Continue to encourage Town staff to participate in training related to best practices for development in and/or near sensitive natural features (e.g., flood prone areas).
 Ongoing 7.
-Continue to work with federal and state permitting agencies to identify and remediate any existing contaminated sites utilizing available programs (e.g., Brownfield programs).
+Continue to work with federal and state permitting agencies to identify and remediate any existing contaminated sites utilizing available programs (e.g., EPA Brownfield Program and NYSDEC Brownfield Cleanup Program).
 Mid-Term NYSDEC, USEPA 8.
 Identify areas where habitat preservation practices can be implemented on Town property.
 Ongoing 9.
 Continue to implement local stormwater design standards that exceed state and federal design regulations.
-Ongoing 10 .
-Explore participation in the Tree City USA program to encourage effective tree preservation on town lands.
-Short-Term 11 .
-Promote the use of native plantings to enhance biodiversity and encourage pollinator habitat connectivity throughout the Town.
+Ongoing 10 Explore participation in the Tree City USA program to encourage effective tree preservation on town lands.
+Short-Term 11 Promote the use of native plantings to enhance biodiversity and encourage pollinator habitat connectivity throughout the Town.
+Ongoing 12 To the greatest extent practicable, continue to reduce the use of pesticides, herbicides, and fertizlizers in favor of natural controls on Town-owned land and stormwater management facilities.
 Ongoing